razahtet/RandomizingGroupsSimulator/README.md

 # Randomizing Groups Simulator: Constraint-Based Team Allocation

 A fast, constraint-aware team generator for classes, events, and other team-building activities.
-Define participants and incompatibility rules; generate balanced groups with a randomized backtracking engine and instant, in-browser results.
+Quickly insert participant names and incompatibility rules to generate balanced groups.

 ## Features
-- **Constraint satisfaction**: keep incompatible participants apart (unless no valid solution exists).
-- **Fast generation**: randomized backtracking with early pruning; responsive with large rosters.
+- **Keep Certain Participants Apart**: Add constraints that allow participants to not be put into groups together (if possible).
+- **Fast Generation**: The list of groups are produced in under a second, even for large rosters.
-- **Balance**: the # of people in groups are balanced whenever possible, even with constraints.
+- **Balance**: The # of people in groups are balanced whenever possible.
-- **Flexible setup**: custom group sizes, number of groups, and constraints.
-- **Clean UI**: add/edit participants, upload list of participants, run, review results, and export.
+- **Easy Setup**: Add/Remove participants, Upload list of participants.

-## Shortcuts
-- Pressing the enter key submits the name typed in the name input field.
-- Esc key when clicking out of the instructions.
+- **Easy Results**: Run, Review Results, and Export.

 ## Help
 - Click the Instructions Button in the Live Demo for a more complete guide of how to use the simulator.